ZeynepUzun1/DSA210-Project/README.md

 Understanding personal shopping behavior can reveal significant insights about decision making patterns that influence spending habits.
 By analyzing my own purchases, I aim to identify the key factors that drive my choices as a consumer.
 This analysis will look at how time patterns, physiological cycles and outside influences such as discounts impact my purchases.
 By gaining these insights, I hope to develop more mindful and intentional spending habits that align with my financial and personal goals.
 ***
 ## **Project Goal**
-By tracking when I shop, what I spend across different categories, and potential influences including my menstrual cycle, I aim to develop insights into my consumer psychology and create strategies for making more intentional purchasing decisions.
-With the data I get from my credit card transactions, these hypotheses will be tested:
+By tracking when I shop, what I spend and potential influences including my menstrual cycle, I aim to develop insights into my consumer psychology and create strategies for making more intentional purchasing decisions.
+These hypotheses will be tested based on my data:

 ### **Hypotheses**